funny stories

 Dickie Bird

-I hated going to the Military Police with no clue.
+I hated going to the Military Police with no clue as to why I was going there.
+I always had the general idea we’d did something wrong.
 I was pretty quick on my feet but it was always useful to know what they had on me.
 The old man came home right at four, scowled and pointed his thumb at the car.
 He always thought we were guilty, no matter what.
 That was reasonable but not fair.
-He didn't speak to us or anything like that.
+He didnt speak to us or anything like that.
 He never said anything to us.
 If we upset him he would say to Mom, “You better do something about those boys.”
 He was more worried about this than we were.

 We got to the MP office and were told to wait.
 I wanted to get Dickie to let me in on the story so I could back it up but with an MP and the old man sitting there, I thought I should be quiet.
 My brother didn’t seem concerned but he never did.
 I didn’t know if he was going to use the Mr. Innocent look or The I’m Shocked You’d Think That look.
 Maybe he’d just deny it or play dumb.
 Maybe he had some story ready for whatever we did or he did.
 That was always a fear.
 His stories could be a little far-fetched.
 That they were lies didn’t mean much to him.